By Stan V. Griep

-Another method of deadheading and one that one of my grandmothers used, is to take hold of the old spent bloom and with a quick wrist action snap it off.
+Another method of deadheading, and one that my grandmother used, is to take hold of the old spent bloom and with a quick wrist action snap it off.
 This method may leave a portion of the old stem sticking up in the air that will die back, thus not really looking so pretty for a while.
 With some rose bushes this method will also have some weaker new growth that does not support its blooms well, leading to drooping blooms or bloom clusters.
-Some rosarians tell me they have used this method for years and love it as it is quick and easy.
+Some rosarians tell me they have used this method for years and love it, as it is quick and easy.

 I prefer the 5-leaf junction method, as it also gives me the opportunity to do a bit of shaping of the rose bush at this time as well.
 Thus, when the rose bush blooms again, I can have the look of a beautiful bouquet right there in my rose bed that rivals any such bouquet from the florist shop!
 Not to mention the benefits of keeping the rose bushes new growth thinned enough to keep good air flow throughout the bush.

 Neither deadheading roses method mentioned is wrong.
 It is all a matter of getting the look you like for your rose bed.
 The main thing to remember when you deadhead roses is to enjoy your roses and the time spent tending to them brings rewards in many ways.
 Enjoy your time in the rose bed and garden, they truly are magical places to be!